wds4/tribal-tapestry/essays/bookJustification/overview.md

 The organization of the brain is determined primarily by the need to address the problem of [social linguistic consensus](https://github.com/wds4/tribal-tapestry/blob/main/glossary/socialLinguisticConsensus.md).

-## 2. knowledge in the cortex is organized topologically
+## 2. knowledge in the cortex is organized as a graph

 Knowledge is broken down into small chunks, called nodes, and organized into a graph.
+This is not exactly controversial or new.
+It's hard to imagine that this is NOT the case.

+The physical form and data format of individual nodes can be anything.
+The tapestry method places no restrictions.
+In the biological realm, nodes are patches of neurons: cortical columns, cortical minicolumns, nuclei, or other structures.
+In the digital realm, a node is a digital file: a data file, an image file, anything.

+Knowledge is represented in two layers: the *nodal layer* and the *topological layer*.

 ## 3. principles of organization